-In this post, we will examine the responsibilities of the cash balance plan actuary.
-We’ll break down what they do and point out some of their challenges.
+In this post, we will examine the responsibilities of the actuary.
+We’ll break down what they do and point out why they play such a crucial role in the administration process.
 Let’s take a closer look.

-Employee Retirement Income Security Act (ERISA) classifies retirement plans into two – defined benefit plans and defined contribution plans.
-A cash balance plan falls under define benefits plan but maintains individual employee accounts like a defined contribution plan.
+Retirement plans are separated into two categories: defined benefit plans and defined contribution plans.
+Cash balance plans fall under the define benefit plan umbrella, but they maintain individual employee accounts like a defined contribution plan.

-Under cash balance plan, an employee’s account earns a pay credit, normally 5% of their salary each year, plus an interest credit, at a fixed rate or variable rate on your account balance.
-Increase or a decrease in an employee portfolio’s value does not affect the contributions, and the employer is the one bearing this risk
+Under a cash balance plan, an employee’s account earns a pay credit, normally 5% of their salary each year, plus an interest credit.
+The interest credit is based on a fixed rate or variable rate.
+Increases or decreases in asset values can impact the contributions, and the employer bears this risk.

 - An actuary advises the plan administrators and participants on the funding positions of the plan.
 The actuary carries out regular valuations on plan assets and investments.